katelynrae/Documentation/docs/technical-documentation/testing-strategy.md

 The unit and integration tests are somewhat useful, especially when related to functional oriented code, such as format conversion.
 Some integration tests can be brittle when functionality is revised, but as the software matures, that will be less of an issue.

-## Summary of Stragegy
+## Summary of Strategy

 *   Test what is important to the user
     *   E2E coverage should start 10,000ft and narrow down as needed
-    *   Test behaviour, not implementation e.g.
+    *   Test behavior, not implementation
         *   Architect: UI changes -> creates a protocol which is valid
 *   Tests should be as simple as possible to run
     *   Automated